-Umekoji Park, located in the east side of Kyoto station, is one of the biggest open grassy field in the city.
+Umekoji Park is located in the east side of Kyoto station.
+This is one of the biggest open grassy field in the city.
 The park was formerly the site of the JR freight railway, though probably, It’s not very famous among foreign visitors yet, which opened in 1995.

 Umekoji park is a wonderful space to enjoy strolling, playing sports or picknicking.
 Visitors can enjoy many seasonal flowers, such as plum blossom, orchard.
 There is a walking course, the Midori-no-kan garden, and the Inochi-no-Mori garden and small ponds as well as a children’s play area with swings and slides.

 Umekoji Park can be enjoyed throughout the year.

 The park also has some of Kyoto’s old trolley trains on display, and exhibit historical information and pictures of Kyoto’s tram line as a amall museum.

 On the north side of Umekoji Park, There is a huge aquarium, opened in 2012.

 The Aquarium has nine zones, each representing a specific marine life including a Dolphin Stadium with bottlenose dolphins, a Rivers of Kyoto Zone, which has a collection of Japanese giant salamanders, the Penguin Zone with Cape penguins, the Ocean Zone, the huge Main Pool with 500 tons of water with an impressive coral reef area, the Event Hall, the Beauty of Nature Zone, the Sea Animals Zone, and the Countryside of Kyoto Zone.

 Admission : 2050 yen (Adult), 1550 yen (University & High School Students), 1000 yen (Junior High & Elementary School Students), 600 yen (3 years and older)